-Further Soviet economic and cultural achievements, socialism's consolidation, the strengthening of the USSR's economic and defence potential and the emergence of the world socialist system tilted the world balance of forces in favour of socialism and barred any possibilities of the restoration of capitalism.
-In the country socialism has triumphed once and for all: a developed socialist society has been built and the way has been paved for successful communist construction.
+Further economic and cultural achievements in the USSR, socialism's consolidation, the strengthening of the Soviet economic and defence might and the emergence of the world socialist system tilted the world balance of forces in favour of socialism and barred any possibilities of the restoration of capitalism.
+Socialism has triumphed in the USSR once and for all: a developed socialist society has been built and the way has been paved for successful communist construction.

-Socialism has forever abolished private ownership of the means of production, which is the cause of society's division into antagonistic classes.
-Socialist ownership of the means of production has now become the firm economic foundation in the USSR.
-Boundless vistas have opened up for the development of the productive forces.
 The vast Soviet economic potential rests on a diversified industry, large-scale socialist farming, advanced science and an immense pool of skilled workers, specialists and managerial personnel.
-The total daily product amounts to nearly two thousand million roubles, or ten times more than was produced in the country in the late 1930s.
 Meanwhile, thanks to scientific and technological progress and the fuller use of all reserves, the efficiency of social production is steadily rising.

 Socialism solved one of the biggest social problems when it did away with the exploiting classes and the causes of man's exploitation of man.
 In the USSR there are two friendly classes, the workers and the farmers, and they are now entirely different from what they were before.
-The common nature of the two forms of socialist property-that owned by the state, that is, by the entire people, and that owned cooperatively by the collective-farming peasantry-has brought these two classes much closer together, strengthening their alliance and making their friendship truly indissoluble.
-The new intelligentsia that has emerged sprang from the midst of the people and is devoted to socialism.
-The contrasts which existed before between town and country and between manual and mental labour have been eliminated and the essential distinctions between them are gradually being erased.
-The common vital interests of the workers, peasantry and intelligentsia are the basis on which rests the indestructible social, political and ideological unity of the Soviet people.
+The common nature of the two forms of socialist property-that owned by the state, that is, by the entire people, and that owned cooperatively by the collective farmers-has brought these two classes much closer together, strengthening their alliance and making their friendship truly indissoluble.
+The new intelligentsia has been formed that sprang from the midst of the people and is devoted to the cause of socialism.
+The essential distinctions between town and country and between manual and mental labour are gradually being erased.
+The common vital interests of the workers, farmers and intellectuals underlie the indestructible social, political and ideological unity of the Soviet people.

 In the USSR the socialist principle of "From each according to his abilities, to each according to his work" has become a reality.
-This principle serves to make all members of society interested in the results of their work and at the same time to unite personal and public interests, and makes it possible to increase labour productivity and to raise the living standard of the people.
+This principle secures all members of society interests in the results of their work and at the same time serves to combine personal and public interests, and makes it possible to increase labour productivity and to raise the living standard of the people.
 The awareness that they are working for their own benefit, for their own society, and not to enrich the exploiters, makes people work with enthusiasm and creatively, and this leads to a truly mass socialist emulation movement.
-In a socialist society it is logical and natural for the masses to work with ever greater vigour in the effort to build a new life.
+In a socialist society it is logical and natural for people to work with increasing vigour in the effort to build a new life.

 The object of socialism is to ever more fully satisfy the growing material and cultural requirements of the people by consistently increasing and improving social production.
 The Communist Party and Soviet Government are steadily pursuing the Leninist line of raising the nation's material and cultural standards.
-Unemployment has been abolished.
-A seven-hour, and in some cases a sixhour day and even shorter, and a six-day working week or a five-day working week with two days off but with the same number of working hours, have been introduced.
+Unemployment has been abolished long ago.
+A seven-hour day has been introduced.
 Everything has been done to make working conditions healthier.
 Housing is greatly improved and now the USSR builds more flats than any other country in the world.
 Education is universal and is state maintained.
-The state pays for a considerable share of the expenses involved in bringing up the rising generation.
+The state covers a considerable share of the expenses involved in bringing up the rising generation.
 A uniform pension scheme with pensions granted and paid either by the state or by the collective farms has been introduced, and the retirement age is lower than in most countries.
 The health services and mother-and-child care are free.
-In the past fifty years the average expectation of life has more than doubled and now exceeds seventy years-one of the highest in the world.
+In the past fifty years the life expectancy has more than doubled and now exceeds seventy years-one of the highest in the world.